sjx1995/gen-version/README_EN.md

   title: "CHANGELOG",  // CHANGELOG Title
   checkVersion: true,  // Whether to check the version number
   changelogTemplate: [
-    { "Addition": "Records what features/interfaces have been added" },
+    { "Feat": "Records what features/interfaces have been added" },
     { "Change": "Records changes in features/interfaces" },
-    { "Fix": "Records what issues have been resolved" }, { "Deprecation": "Features/interfaces that are not recommended and will be removed in the future" }, { "Removal": "Features/interfaces that were previously not recommended and are now truly removed" }, { "Style": "Records changes in style" },
+    { "Fix": "Records what issues have been resolved" }, { "Deprecated": "Features/interfaces that are not recommended and will be removed in the future" }, { "Remove": "Features/interfaces that were previously not recommended and are now truly removed" }, { "Style": "Records changes in style" },
     { "Type": "Records changes in type" },
-    { "Others": "Records performance optimizations and security enhancements" }
+    { "Other": "Records performance optimizations and security enhancements" }
   ] // CHANGELOG template, you can custom it
 }
 ```